VR-Technology/VRUI/README.md

-# VRUI
+# VRUI for MSI
-The User Interface for 3Glasses to be viewed in the device
+The User Interface for 3Glasses to be viewed in the device customerized for MSI.